Contents

 3 | Enjoy the Views at Pork Hill

 Pork Hill is a go-to spot for many.
-It’s accessible, has some decent walks, and has great views.
-It’s a fantastic place to open the van doors, get the coffee on, and simply relax.
+It’s accessible, has some decent walks, and has excellent views.
+It’s a fantastic place to open the van doors, brew coffee, and relax.
 From here, you can see down into Plymouth Sound and right over onto Bodmin Moor.
-The views are quite spectacular.
+The views are pretty spectacular.

-The car park is often busy, probably because it’s so easy to access and it’s just up the road from Tavistock.
-Consider getting there earlier on a sunny day!
+The car park is often busy, likely because it’s easy to access and just up the road from Tavistock.
+Consider arriving earlier on a sunny day.
 One of the more interesting places to venture from Pork Hill is Windy Post Cross.
 Follow the tracks away from the car park, and as you go over the brow of the hill, you should be able to see it in the dip.

 4 | Visit the Daddy Tor

 Haytor is the daddy tor of Dartmoor and the most popular of all the tors on Dartmoor.
-It’s easy to see why – it’s massive, loads of fun to climb up, offers incredible views and even has its own quarry and a must of things to do on Dartmoor.
-As it happens, the quarry is quite well hidden, and if you don’t know it’s there like we didn’t the first time we visited, it’s really easy to miss!
+It’s easy to see why – it’s massive, loads of fun to climb up, offers incredible views, and even has its own quarry and is a must-do thing to do on Dartmoor.
+As it happens, the quarry is quite well hidden, and if you don’t know it’s there, as we didn’t the first time we visited, it’s easy to miss!
 But don’t miss the opportunity to walk around it.
-It’s only small and leads you around the far side of Haytor, avoiding the steep hill if you walk from the bottom car park and don’t mind a longer walk!
+It’s only a short route that leads you around the far side of Haytor, avoiding the steep hill if you walk from the bottom car park and don’t mind a longer walk.

-There’s a pay-and-display car park near Haytor, but if you’re willing to walk a bit further, there are other options to park for free.
-But you’re doing a good thing if you pay for parking by helping keep this amazing place alive for people to come and visit.
+There’s a pay-and-display car park near Haytor, but if you’re willing to walk a bit further, there are other free parking options.
+But you’re doing a good thing if you pay for parking, helping keep this amazing place alive for people to visit.
 Dartmoor National Park Authority also hold volunteer days here where you can help with the conservation of Haytor.
 You can find out more about that HERE.

 There are usually cows and Dartmoor ponies knocking around here, too.
 The last time we visited, one of the ponies was partial to a 99 with Flake!
 You are also likely to see some Highland cows around here.
 We’ve seen a couple of herds each time we’ve visited.